ArjoNagelhout/cuboid/README.md

 ### `📁 SpatialUI`

-- [`SpatialContextMenu.cs`](app/Assets/Scripts/Runtime/SpatialUI/SpatialContextMenu.cs) A simple menu that moves in front of the view of the user
-- [`Visuals.cs`](app/Assets/Scripts/Runtime/SpatialUI/Visuals.cs) Show origin and grid in scene

 #### Handles

 The handles defined in SpatialUI purely contain data and implement the interfaces defined in [`SpatialPointerEvents.cs`](app/Assets/Scripts/Runtime/Input/Core/SpatialPointerEvents.cs) in `📁 Input`.